usnistgov/xslt-blender/README.md

 Source code is in `src`.
 This is all Typescript compiled on NodeJS, so (with Typescript installed) `tsc` to produce Javascript runtime libraries.

+Note that applications have full access to XSLT without having to modify the libraries that are used to invoke transformations.
+Compiling the Typescript source (or writing, testing and deploying Javascript) is not necessary to code or extend any application, unless they go beyond the transformation (mapping) requirements ably addressed by XSLT.

 ### Serving from `localhost`

+Due to protections placed on browsers against cross-site scripting, these pages must be served to a web browser (that is, made available via `http` or `https`) for the application to perform.
+Nevertheless, after a server has delivered a functional payload (host page and transformations specifications, aka stylesheets in XSLT), no data is passed, and in no circumstance is data passed out of the user's machine.
+Instead, processing logic comes in.

+Accordingly, a browser that has cached the page, scripts and stylesheets can perform the transformations without an internet connection; and a developer whose workflow entails directly refreshing views must take care that caches are refreshed when tracing functionality.

 With NPM, start a local server by opening a Linux/WSL prompt in the `xslt-blender` directory, and invoking `npm serve`, or simply `http-server` with that npm module installed.